inakigarciadp/code-to-prompt/REPOSITORY.md

 ### How It Works
 The application follows these high-level steps:
 1. Accepts a directory path (or uses current directory)
+2. Processes ignore patterns (defaults, custom, or extra)
-2. Loads and parses `.gitignore` rules if present
+3. Loads and parses `.gitignore` rules if present
-3. Recursively traverses the directory while respecting ignore patterns
+4. Recursively traverses the directory while respecting ignore patterns
-4. Reads file contents with appropriate encoding detection
+5. Reads file contents with appropriate encoding detection
-5. Determines programming language for syntax highlighting
+6. Determines programming language for syntax highlighting
-6. Generates a structured Markdown output with code blocks
+7. Generates a structured Markdown output with code blocks
-7. Routes output to selected destinations (console, file)
+8. Routes output to selected destinations (console, file)
-8. Provides feedback on output operations
+9. Provides feedback on output operations

 ## Code Explanation